There are 7 cost elements to consider to start a self-hosted WordPress blog. Let’s break down each to estimate the overall cost.

 You may be thinking you need to hire a technical geek to get your first website up and running and but you don’t.

-Anybody with very little to no technical knowledge can set up a website and here is my step by step guide that can setup your website up and running in few minutes.
+Anybody with very little to no technical knowledge can set up a website, and here is my step by step guide that can set up a WordPress blog or website and run in a few minutes.

 5. WordPress Theme: Free

-Again setting up a WordPress theme needs no technical knowledge and you can do it with few clicks inside your WordPress admin dashboard.
-Here is a WordPress theme install guide by WPBeginner.
+Again setting up a WordPress theme needs no technical knowledge, and you can do it with a few clicks inside your WordPress admin dashboard.

 6. WordPress Plugins: Free

-As you gain experience of using WordPress, you may want to experiment with premium plugins but as a startup, you can do away with those plugins and use the free plugins.
+As you gain experience in using WordPress, you may want to experiment with premium plugins, but as a startup, you can do away with those plugins and use the free plugins.

-You want to convert your website visitors into readers and subscribers and so you will need an email marketing software where the user can subscribe to your blog.
+You want to convert your blog visitors into readers and subscribers, and so you will need an email marketing software where the user can subscribe to your blog.

-As your blog readership grows, you may want to consider paid version of MailChimp.
+As your blog readership grows, you may want to consider the paid version of Moosend.

-It should not cost you anything more than $111 to setup your first website in WordPress.
+It should not cost you anything more than $111 to set up your first blog in WordPress.

 With a premium theme, the cost to start a website in WordPress will still be under $200.

-If you prefer to use some premium plugins, the cost can increase further but I still think premium plugins is something any new blogger can keep on hold until he starts seeing some traffic and readership to his blog.
+If you prefer to use some premium plugins, the cost can increase further, but I still think premium plugins are something any new blogger can keep on hold until he starts seeing some traffic and readership to his blog.

 Now coming back to the recurring charges, I don’t see any increase in charges apart from domain and hosting.

-With the help of CloudFlare, the shared hosting can handle lot more traffic and as the traffic to your site grows, you can start to monetize your blog (A detailed guide by Jon Morrow of smartblogger.com) to keep up with the cost of having a blog.
+With the help of Cloudflare, the shared hosting can handle a lot more traffic, and as the traffic to your site grows, you can start to monetize your blog to keep up with the cost of having a blog.

-If you are looking for more traffic building options to your blog, you can refer to my article traffic building tips.
+If you are looking for more traffic building options for your blog, you can refer to my article traffic building tips.

 Till a website get’s substantial traffic, the yearly cost of hosting a website will be pretty much the same and is equal to the domain + shared hosting cost.

-As the website grows, you may want to opt for premium plugins like Vaultpress to backup your WordPress site on a daily basis or experiment with Facebook advertising.
+As the website grows, you may want to opt for premium plugins like Vaultpress to backup your WordPress site daily or experiment with Facebook advertising.